Darkhan-Sol0/simple_qb/README_eng.md

 ## Getting Started

-Before using the package, you need to define your data structure with field annotations.
-The `db:"field_name"` annotation maps struct fields to database columns.
+Before using the package, you need to describe your data structure with field annotations.
+The `db:"field_name"` annotation establishes correspondence between struct fields and database fields.

 ### Example Structure: